-Visteon accepts responsibility for the information contained in this Prospectus Supplement and accompanying Prospectus.
+Visteon represents that the information contained in this Prospectus Supplement and accompanying Prospectus is correct.
+Visteon accepts responsibility for the accuracy of such information.

-Resolutions relating to the issue and sale of the Notes were adopted by the Board of Directors of Visteon on June 23, 2000 and by the Securities Pricing Committee of such Board on , 2000.
+Resolutions relating to the issue and sale of the Notes were adopted by the Board of Directors of Visteon on June 23, 2000 and July 28, 2000 and by the Securities Pricing Committee of such Board on July 31, 2000.

-The Notes have been assigned Euroclear and Clearstream Luxembourg Common Code Numbers, International Security Identification Numbers (ISIN) and CUSIP Numbers as follows:
+The Notes have been accepted for clearance by Euroclear and Clearstream Luxembourg and have been assigned Euroclear and Clearstream Luxembourg Common Code Numbers, International Security Identification Numbers (ISIN) and CUSIP Numbers as follows:

-% Notes % Notes
+7.95% Notes 8.25% Notes

-Euroclear and Clearstream Luxembourg Common Code: ISIN: CUSIP:
+Euroclear and Clearstream Luxembourg

-S-59
+Common Code: 011583083 011583091

+ISIN: US92839UAA51 US92839UAB35

+CUSIP: 92839U AA 5 92839U AB 3

+S-51